zlgesundheit/openEHR_FLAT_Loader/README.md

     - "<path>/territory|code": "DE",
     - "<path>/territory|terminology": "ISO_3166-1"
 - Other Metadata:
-    - You can find terminologies like `openehr` in the HowTo-Folder or online.
+    - You can find terminologies like `openehr` or ISO-ValueSets online.
-        - The use of SNOMED CT and LOINC for fields with CODED_TEXTs should have been taken care of by the Template Modeller .
+    - Often you need values from LOINC or SNOMED.
-        - The ETLer should just be able to use the information given in the template plus some additonal openEHR-Peculiarities.
+    - Find local-ValueSets in the WebTemplate!
-    - Example:
+    - Examples:
         Category:
         - "<path>/category|value": "event"
         - "<path>/category|code": 433